rajmridul/RMD/README.md

 1. Open your browser and navigate to http://localhost:3000
 2. Click on "Analysis Tool" in the navigation menu or the "Try It Now" button
-3. Upload a clear full-body image or a short video (up to 6 seconds)
+3. Upload a clear full-body image showing the person's posture
-4. Click "Analyze Posture" to process the image/video
+4. Click "Analyze Posture" to process the image
 5. View the analysis results and download the detailed PDF report

 ## Backend API Endpoints

-- `POST /api/analyze`: Upload an image or video for posture analysis
+- `POST /api/analyze`: Upload an image for posture analysis
 - `GET /api/reports/<filename>`: Download a generated PDF report
 - `GET /api/visualizations/<filename>`: View a generated visualization image

-## Deployment

-The AR-MED application is ready for deployment on Render.
-We've included all necessary configuration files:

-- `gunicorn.conf.py`: Configuration for the production web server
-- `Procfile`: Defines how to run the application
-- `runtime.txt`: Specifies the Python version

-For detailed deployment instructions, see the [DEPLOY.md](DEPLOY.md) file.

 ## Technical Details